Hanauma Bay Snorkeling Guide (Oahu): Reservations, Tips, + What to Bring

 For more information, please visit our Disclaimer Page.

-Hanauma Bay is one of the best snorkeling spots that you can find on the island of Oahu!
-With it’s crystal clear water and abundance of colorful fish and sea creatures, you need to make Hanuma Bay a part of you Oahu adventure.
+Hanauma Bay is, without question, the best snorkeling spot that you can find on Oahu and the view of the beach and its surroundings is truly breathtaking!
+With its crystal-clear water, vibrant coral, and abundance of tropical fish and sea creatures, you need to make sure you snorkel here throughout your Oahu adventure.

-This little slice of paradise is a beautiful bay formed within a volcanic cone and offers crystal-clear waters, abundant marine life and is a place that is steeped in Native Hawaiian history.
-We can guarantee this is a unique experience you will want not want to miss and this article will ensure you are well prepared and make the most out of your visit.
+Hanauma is the Hawaiian word for ‘curved’ and this beautiful bay formed within a volcanic cone tens of thousands of years ago.
+Today it is a nature preserve focused on protecting the marine life and their ecosystem, so it is important to be respectful and adhere to the rules.
+We can guarantee this is a unique experience you will not want to miss, and this article will ensure you are well prepared and make the most out of your visit.

 In this guide we’ll cover everything you need to know about visiting this beautiful snorkel location including: